 You can take control of your drinking habit!
 What’s the alternative?

+I’m using hypnotherapy for alcohol abuse a good deal in recent months.
+Research shows that the covid lockdowns have seen the abuse of alcohol rise alarmingly.
+Deprived of their usual pleasures, people turned to alcohol.
+Too often they couldn’t then put it down, once the lockdowns ended.
 If you live in Reading, London, Oxford, Wallingford or Thame and have had enough of being a slave to alcohol then read on.
 Hypnotherapy could help you to stop drinking, just as it has helped many others in my time as a hypnotherapist.

 I was recently talking with a young woman whose parents had both drunk themselves to death at an early age.
 Tears flowed down her cheeks as she described her wedding day and how keenly she had felt their absence.
 If only they could have seen her tears.
 If only they could have predicted them and used this knowledge to make different choices.